Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 King's Statue

-Towards the Pier Banstand which seperates Weymouth Beach from Greenhill, two memorials pay respect and stand in memory of American servicemen who passed through Weymouth and Portland to get to Normandy in the D-Day landings (D-Day Port Memorial), and local citizens who lost their lives World War I and World War II.
+Towards the Pier Bandstand which separates Weymouth Beach from Greenhill, two memorials pay respect and stand in memory of American servicemen who passed through Weymouth and Portland to get to Normandy in the D-Day landings (D-Day Port Memorial), and local citizens who lost their lives World War I and World War II.

 One of the most famous attractions in Weymouth is the Jubilee Clock, overlooking the beach and esplanade.
 Erected in 1887, the clock still serves its purpose today and adds another beautiful landmark to Weymouth.

-Weymouth beach has been a favourite holiday destination for over with 100 years, with ice creams and donkey rides lying at the heart of the beach; the ice creams huts and donkey rides are still widely enjoyed by visitors today.
+Weymouth Beach has been a favourite holiday destination for over 100 years, with ice creams and donkey rides lying at the heart of the beach; the ice cream huts and donkey rides are still widely enjoyed by visitors today.
 Some things never change.

 Things to Do Near Weymouth Beach: